 My main use for Observium used to be monitoring my home lab networking equipment.
-But as of late, I’ve also been using it as a monitoring tool for Windows and Linux servers.
-I’ve also started using it at work, as we have had the need for a simple but agentless monitoring setup for virtualized servers.
+But lately I’ve been dealing with it a lot at work as well, as we decided to use it for monitoring a large number of virtualized Windows and Linux servers.
 One key benefit of LibreNMS being that it could be thrown out any day at “zero cost”, should we make the switch to another system or somehow render it obsolete.

 Sometimes LibreNMS would trigger “Device up/down” alerts when encountering high latency ping responses, which happen from time to time in a large server environment.
 These parameter changes seem to have resolved this issue: